Serving all people by providing personalized health and wellness through exemplary care, education and research.

 vitamin H (archaic), coenzyme R, d-biotin, hexahydro-2-oxo-1H-thienol[3,4-d]-imidazole-4-pentatonoic acid

-Biotin is classified as a B vitamin.
-It is water soluble and readily absorbed when taken orally.
-It is found in a variety of foods and is also produced by bacteria inside the large intestine.
+Biotin is a B vitamin.
+It’s water soluble.
+It’s readily absorbed when you take it by mouth.
+It’s found in a variety of foods.
+It’s also made by bacteria inside the large intestine.
 Biotin deficiency is rare.
-Like the other B vitamins, biotin plays an important role in energy production.
+Like the other B vitamins, biotin plays a role in energy production.

 Biotin works with carboxylase enzymes, ATP, and magnesium to capture carbon dioxide for the synthesis of fatty acids.
-Biotin also plays an important role in the synthesis of proteins and purines.
+Biotin also plays a role in the synthesis of proteins and purines.
 Biotin is important in carbohydrate metabolism and the metabolism of the amino-acid tryptophan.

-Biotin is the specific treatment for several genetic illnesses (biotinidase deficiency, propionic acidemia, and holocarboxylase synthetase deficiency) caused by lack of certain enzymes.
-These illnesses can result in neurological damage and abnormal skin conditions, and occur with sufficient frequency that testing for them at birth may become a routine procedure similar to that of phenylketonuria (PKU).
+Biotin is the treatment for some genetic illnesses caused by lack of certain enzymes.
+These include biotinidase deficiency, propionic acidemia, and holocarboxylase synthetase deficiency.
+These illnesses can cause neurological damage and abnormal skin conditions.
+They happen often enough that healthcare providers may start testing for them at birth.

-As indicated below, biotin is measured in micrograms (mcg).
-The DRI is the Dietary Reference Intake.
+Biotin is measured in micrograms (mcg).
+AI is the Adequate Intake.

-Biotin is stable at room temperature and therefore does not need to be refrigerated.
-It is not destroyed by cooking.
+Biotin is stable at room temperature.
+It doesn’t need to be refrigerated.
+It isn’t destroyed by cooking.

 People who regularly consume a large number of raw egg whites (more than 6 per day) may become biotin-deficient.
 Egg whites contain a protein (avidin) that blocks the absorption of biotin.

-Other people who need to take a biotin supplement are those who are immunodeficient or who have cirrhosis of the liver.
-People with the genetic condition PKU may require increased amounts of biotin.
+People who are immunodeficient or who have cirrhosis of the liver may also need biotin supplements.
+People with the genetic issue phenylketonuria (PKU) may also need higher amounts of biotin.

-Women who are pregnant or breastfeeding may need to take vitamin supplements, but should consult a physician before doing so.
+Women who are pregnant or breastfeeding may need to take supplements, but you should talk to your healthcare provider before doing so.

-Certain rare, genetic disorders are associated with biotin deficiency.
-Biotin deficiency can lead to impaired glucose tolerance.
-Deficiency can also cause loss of appetite, nausea, muscle pain (myalgia), localized sensory changes (paresthesia), seborrheic dermatitis, and nervous disorders such as depression.
+Certain rare, genetic disorders are linked with biotin deficiency.
+This issue can lead to impaired glucose tolerance.
+Deficiency can also cause loss of appetite, nausea, muscle pain (myalgia), and localized sensory changes (paresthesia).
+It can also cause seborrheic dermatitis and nervous issues, such as depression.

-There are no known problems associated with excessive use of biotin.
-Excess biotin is readily excreted in urine.
+There are no known problems due to excessive use of biotin.
+Extra biotin comes out in urine.